webqit/webflo/README.md

 For when your application requires dynamic request handling on the client (the browser):
 + The `client` directory for client-side routing,
-+ And optionally, the `worker` directory for Service Worker based routing!
++ And, optionally, the `worker` directory for Service Worker based routing!
 (As detailed just ahead.)

   ```shell
   my-app